MartmatiX/PGRF2_Game/README.md

 # PGRF2_Game
-Game created as a semestral project on FIM UHK 2023
+Game created as a semestral project on UHK - FIM 2023